- 1. "Surver" resume

 @resumegenius The WORST Resume I’ve ever seen!
 Pt.
 1 #resumetips #resumetips2022 #badresume #resumeadvice #careertips ♬ Monkeys Spinning Monkeys – Kevin MacLeod & Kevin The Monkey

-“Go-getter”, “hungry for success”, “self-starter” – this bad resume is a classic example of a candidate trying to use resume buzzwords to make their experience sound more impressive.
+“Go-getter,” “hungry for success,” “self-starter” — this bad resume is a classic example of someone using too many buzzwords on their resume.

 This candidate’s experience looks pretty good.
 Unfortunately, the rest of their resume doesn’t.

-Make sure your resume layout is easy to read and properly aligned to make sure employers don’t discard your application before they even read it.
+Choose a resume template that is easy to read and properly aligned to make sure employers don’t discard your application before they even read it.

 This would-be polyglot heavily advertises their language abilities on their resume, even using their career objective to show off their skills.